phisan-chula/2026-EIT_TH_LDP/README.md

 ---

-## Provincial LDP: Aggregate Population Coverage Within the ±20 ppm Limit
+## TH-LDP: Population Coverage Within the ±20 ppm Limit

 *(Table is sorted by population coverage.
 Performance indicators: 🟢 80-100%, 🟡 70-80%, 🔴 <70%)*